 This effort is one of the simplest things your CSRs can do to help build that all-important bond between you and the customer.
 It’s also one of the most effective.
 So, make sure agents stop whatever else they’re doing and focus their full attention on the customer and his or her issue.
-When customers call, they just care about resolving they’re issues.
+When customers call, they just care about resolving their issues.

 When customers call, they often feel helpless.
 Putting them on hold or staying silent doesn’t help.
 It makes them feel small and insignificant.
 To make customers feel like they’ve been heard, have your CSRs explain the actions they will be taking to help the customers.
 They don’t have to explain everything, just enough to make the customer feel their listening to them.

-Most people would prefer not having to call a customer service rep about an issue.
+Most people would prefer not to have to call a customer service rep about an issue.
 So, your agents need to build rapport with customers during the initial conversation, resolve the issue, AND then make them feel like you want them to return.
 Saying things like: “If there’s anything else you need, feel free to call me.
 My name is Sabrina” motivates customers to return.

 How many times have you reached a call agent only to have them tell you they need to transfer you to another department.
 Things like that irk customers.
 It makes them feel irrelevant and helpless.
 Make sure customers feel relevant by organizing your center.
 That way the customers reach CSRs that can help them the first time every time.

 There’s no getting around it.
 Today’s customers demand a high degree of personalization—no matter what the transaction.
 To make them feel that way, make sure your agents have access to all the customer’s interactions with you.
 That way they can personalize the content with relevant information.
 You’ll make customers feel like you know who they are and what they want, as well as where they need to go to get their answers.